Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Lower Bounds

-We consider a genie-aided argument in which $\tilde{W}$ is revealed to the algorithm but the direction of the shift is unknown.
-Clearly this additional information can only help the algorithm, so any lower bound still remains valid for the original setting.
-Stated differently, the algorithm knows that $W$ is either $W^+$ or $W^-$, where
+We consider a ``genie-aided'' argument in which $\tilde{W}$ is revealed to the algorithm but the direction of the shift (i.e., the value of $V$) is unknown.
+Clearly this additional information provided by the genie can only help the algorithm, so any lower bound still remains valid for the original setting.
+Stated differently, the algorithm knows that $W$ is either $W^+$ or $W^-$.
 This argument allows us to reduce the BO problem to a binary hypothesis test with adaptive sampling.
 The hypothesis, indexed by $v \in \{+, -\}$, is that the underlying function is $W^v$.

 We define the maximizer of $\tilde{W}$ as

 (which is almost surely unique), and let